tprzybyl/preprogui/README.md

 run command = python3 PReProGui.py

-This work-in-progress programm is used to load Eyetracking Data and Metadata, gathered from Eyelink devices It is able to read multiple asc files created from edf2asc (SR Research), and can read any Metadata in a JSON Format
+This work-in-progress programm is used to load Eyetracking Data and Metadata, gathered from Eyelink devices.
+It is able to read multiple asc files created from edf2asc (SR Research), and can read any Metadata in a JSON Format.

 User can customize what variables (Position in degrees, Filtered Velocity, etc..) to compute and keep for each trial.
 Then the codes puts everthing in a blender, and returns a list of python Dictionary that includes every trial from all the Data files, mixed with the Metadata.